gradio-app/gradio/guides/03_building-with-blocks/01_blocks-and-event-listeners.md

 See how we can configure the Textbox itself through the `gr.update()` method.
 The `value=` argument can still be used to update the value along with Component configuration.

+## Running Events Consecutively

+You can also run events consecutively by using the `then` method of an event listener.
+This will run an event after the previous event has finished running.
+This is useful for running events that update components in multiple steps.

+For example, in the chatbot example below, we first update the chatbot with the user message immediately, and then update the chatbot with the computer response after a simulated delay.

+$code_chatbot_simple_demo
+$demo_chatbot_simple_demo

+The `.then()` method of an event listener executes the subsequent event regardless of whether the previous event raised any errors.
+If you'd like to  only run subsequent events if the previous event executed successfully, use the `.success()` method, which takes the same arguments as `.then()`.

+## Running Events Continuously

+You can run events on a fixed schedule using the `every` parameter of the event listener.
+This will run the event `every` number of seconds while the client connection is open.
+If the connection is closed, the event will stop running after the following iteration.
+Note that this does not take into account the runtime of the event itself.
+So a function with a 1 second runtime running with `every=5`, would actually run every 6 seconds.

+Here is an example of a sine curve that updates every second!

+$code_sine_curve
+$demo_sine_curve